 d. write the net ionic equation for a reaction.

 SLO 2 (Recording Lab Measurements) - Chem 50H students will be able to record measurements from common laboratory devices to the proper precision of each device.

-- examine and predict the common ion effect on an equilibrium
+- examine and predict the effect of common ions on an aqueous equilibrium system.

 - determine pH of a buffer solution upon addition of a strong acid or base.